Convergence analysis of a Local Discontinuous Galerkin approximation for nonlinear systems with balanced Orlicz-structure: Abstract

 \section{Abstract}

-In this paper, we investigate a Local Discontinuous Galerkin (LDG) approximation for systems with Orlicz-structure.
-We propose a new~\mbox{numerical} flux, which yields optimal convergence rates for linear~ansatz~functions.
-In {particular}, for problems with $(p,\delta)$-structure for arbitrary $p \in (1,\infty)$ and $\delta\ge 0$, our approach yields a unified treatment.
+In this paper, we investigate a Local Discontinuous Galerkin~(LDG) approximation for systems with balanced Orlicz-structure.
+We propose a~new~numerical flux, which yields optimal convergence rates for linear~ansatz~functions.
+In {particular}, our approach yields a unified treatment for problems with $(p,\delta)$-structure for arbitrary $p \in (1,\infty)$ and $\delta\ge 0$.